 History

-On May 15, 1961, the Instituto de Cálculo of the Facultad de Ciencias Exactas y Naturales de la Universidad de Buenos Aires opened its doors.
+On May 15, 1961, the Instituto de Cálculo Rebeca Cherep de Guber of the Facultad de Ciencias Exactas y Naturales de la Universidad de Buenos Aires opened its doors.
 Undoubtedly, the foundation of the IC was one of the most important things that Rolando García and Manuel Sadosky have ever done, at that time dean and vice-dean of the FCEyN.
 The IC not only hosted numerous research groups that soon achieved international prestige, but also offered a valuable service to society and opened the first path where computer science would develop in Latin America.
 In the late 1950s, large computers began to operate in the few institutions that could house them.

 Historia IC